The Unified Patent Court

 - Cases involving telecoms, transport, textiles, physics and electricity are heard at the seat of the central division in Paris.

-- Cases involving pharmaceuticals, life sciences or chemistry were supposed to be heard at the London section.
-However, since the UK’s withdrawal from the UPC Agreement, it is unclear whether these cases will be heard in Munich, Paris or a new location.
+Cases involving pharmaceuticals, life sciences or chemistry were supposed to be heard at the London section.
+Following the UK’s withdrawal from the UPC Agreement, the UPC has confirmed that actions pending before the central division relating to:

 All member states can establish local divisions in their territory or join with other member states to establish regional divisions: these hear cases from the member states in that region.